sddaniels/transition-forward-project/src/pages/resources/benefits/index.md

 - Do HR staff know the details of the coverage that is available or where to find that information when asked?
 - Do employees and interviewing job candidates know what coverage is available to them through your organization?
+- Is there anything you can do as an organization to make the process of seeking care easier for those transitioning?
+For instance, can you assign a company advocate to help navigate insurance requirements and push back on denials of coverage?
 - What does your insurance plan specifically cover?
   - Mental health coverage
   - Hormone Replacement Therapy (HRT)